Edmonton (provincial electoral district): History

 Three methods of electing representatives were used over the years in the Edmonton district.

 First past the post election of a single member was used in 1905, 1917 and from 1959 to present (and in all by-elections up to 1924 and after 1956).

 The Edmonton constituency was divided into two single-member constituencies for the provincial election of 1917: Edmonton East and Edmonton West.
 The adjacent constituency of Edmonton South had been renamed from the old constituency of Strathcona.

 The three Edmonton districts were merged to form the Edmonton constituency in 1921, and block voting was established in 1921, to elect five members in the constituency.
 Block voting (voters able to cast as many votes as there were seats) was used in 1909 and 1913, each voter casting up to two votes, and up to five votes in 1921.

 As a semblance of proportional representation, the UFA government brought in ranked voting for all constituencies starting in 1924.
 It maintained Edmonton, Calgary, and Medicine Hat as multi-member constituencies, with seats now filled through single transferable voting, which at the time was called the Hare system or simply proportional representation.
 Under STV, each voter cast just one vote but could also mark secondary preferences as backup contingency votes.
 Instant-runoff voting was used outside those multi-member districts and was also used in all provincial by-elections during this period.

-Edmonton had five seats 1921–1930, then six seats in 1930, 1935 and 1940, then five until 1952.
-The Edmonton district had seven seats in 1952 and 1955.
+Edmonton elected five members 1921–1930, then six members in 1930, 1935 and 1940, then five members in 1944 and 1948.
+The Edmonton district elected seven seats in 1952 and 1955.

 In 1959 the Social Credit government broke up the Calgary and Edmonton constituencies and replaced single transferable voting with first-past-the-post in single-member districts.
 Nine constituencies were created in Edmonton: Edmonton Centre, Edmonton North, Edmonton Norwood, Edmonton North East, Edmonton North West, Jasper West, Strathcona Centre, Strathcona East, and Strathcona West.

 The first woman elected to a provincial seat in Edmonton was Liberal Nellie McClung in 1921.
 The next woman was not elected in Edmonton until Mary Lemessurier in 1979.
 Other women candidates ran in Edmonton during that period, including during the time STV was used, but none were elected.

-No Labour, CCF, or NDP or UFA MLA was elected in Edmonton from 1905 to 1982, except for Lionel Gibbs and Elmer Roper who were elected when PR was used.
+No Labour, CCF, or NDP or UFA MLA was elected in Edmonton from 1905 to 1982, except for Lionel Gibbs and Elmer Roper who were elected during the time when PR was used.